 The resources below are compiled by IMBA to help you identify funding sources for trail projects and related work.
 Check back frequently, as we update this page with new opportunities on a regular basis.
-If you have questions related to trail planning, design or construction, please contact IMBA's Trail Solutions director, chris [dot] bernhardt [at] imba [dot] com (Chris Bernhardt) or Development Director, rich [dot] cook [at] imba [dot] com (Rich Cook).
+If you have questions related to trail planning, design or construction, please contact IMBA's Director of Trail Solutions, james [dot] clark [at] imba [dot] com (James Clark.)

 Many local mountain bike organizations have become skilled at hosting events that combine riders’ desires to have fun with supporting a good cause.
 Consider adding a "fun-raising" component to your trailwork events, group rides and festivals.
 Here's an example of a successful event run by MORE, the MOCO Epic.

-REI and IMBA Teaming for Trails: Set up your clubs free webpage on IMBA.com and market your events via Teaming for Trails--the portal for club information, benefits, cash grants, CLIF bars for Trail work days and volunteer rewards.
-Registered clubs will receive perqs for your volunteers and nationwide promotion of your work days on a calendar and map. +Read More
+REI and IMBA Teaming for Trails: Set up your organization's free webpage on IMBA.com and market your events via Teaming for Trails—the portal for your group's information, benefits, cash grants, CLIF bars for Trail work days and volunteer rewards.
+Registered groups will receive perks for your volunteers and nationwide promotion of your work days on a calendar and map.
+Read More on Teaming for Trails.

-CLIF Bars for Trailwork Days: CLIF Bar generously supports IMBA clubs and chapters volunteer work days with donated CLIF Bars.
-Register your organization with Teaming for Trails to gain eligibility and help us engage communities in volunteerism.
-To order bars for your next volunteer day click here.
+CLIF Bars for Trailwork Days: CLIF Bar generously supports IMBA chapters and supporting groups' volunteer work days with donated CLIF Bars.

-IMBA Grants: IMBA offers several grant programs (see menu at right).
-Other avenues for funding volunteer projects are outlined below:
+IMBA Grants: IMBA offers several grant programs (see the menu at right).
+Other avenues for funding projects are outlined below:

 The National Environmental Education Foundation offers Every Day Grants to strengthen the capacity of non-profit volunteer groups focused on serving public lands and the improvement and responsible use of those sites.
 These $5,000 capacity building grants are offered two times per year.
-Visit http://www.neefusa.org/grants/every_day_grants.htm
+More information here.

 Bike Industry Grants: Many companies in the cycling industry offer grants for mountain bike clubs and other volunteer-based organizations.
 One outstanding example is the Specialized Dealer Grants program.